masc-ucsc/docs/docs/pyrope/02-basics.md

 the binary encoding.

 ```
-0b?             // 0 or 1 in decimal (unsigned, `0b` prefix)
-0ub?            // 0 or 1 in decimal (unsigned, `0ub` explicit prefix — same as 0b?)
+0ub?            // 0 or 1 in decimal (unsigned, `0ub` explicit prefix)
 0sb?            // 0 or -1 in decimal (signed)
-0b?0            // 0 or 2 in decimal
+0ub?0           // 0 or 2 in decimal
 0ub10??1?01     // mixed known and unknown bits (unsigned)
 0sb0?0          // 0 or 2 in decimal (signed)
 ```